dms-viz/dms-viz-docs/preparing-data/data-requirements/index.md

 # Data Requirements

-To use **`dms-viz`**, you'll need two files.
-First, you'll need some [input data](#input-data) that contains the mutation-based data you'd like to visualize.
-Second, you'll need [a map](#sitemap) of the sites that are mutated in your dataset to the sites in the reference and protein structure.

-_optionally_, if you have [additional data files](#join-data), you can join these with your input data.

-Below are the detailed requirements for each data file along with example datasets.
+There are only two pieces of information you need for **`dms-viz`**:

+1. You'll need [input data](#input-data).
+Your data should have a quantitative metric associated with mutations to a protein sequence.
+2. You'll need a 3D structure for your protein.
+The structure can be associated with an [RCSB ID](https://www.rcsb.org/) or provided in a custom `.pdb` file.

+Everything beyond these two requirements is __optional__.

+There are certain cases where you will need to provide additional information.
+For example, if the reference positions in your input data don't match the reference positions in your `.pdb` file, you'll need to specify a [`sitemap`](/preparing-data/data-requirements/#sitemap).
+Also, if you have data from another dataset that you wish to include in filters or tooltips, you can provide [`join data`](/preparing-data/data-requirements/#join-data) to merge with the input data.

+The formatting requirements for the input data and optional data are explained below in detail.

 ## Input Data

-The **Input Data** is the data that you'd like to summarize and visualize on an interactive protein structure.
+The **Input Data** is the mutation-based data that you'd like to summarize and visualize on an interactive protein structure.
 It must contain a column with a quantitative metric that's associated with mutations in a protein sequence.
 For example, this data could be a fitness score associated with mutations to a protein, or a score that represents how a mutation changes antibody binding to an antigen.
-For detailed examples of **`dms-viz`** in action, check out these [Vignettes](/visualizing-data/vignettes/).
+For detailed examples of use cases for **`dms-viz`**, check out these [Vignettes](/visualizing-data/vignettes/).

 ::: warning Important!
 The input data must be in `.csv` format.
 If your data is tabular but in another format, please convert it to `.csv`.